 The user may use his phone to call to the voice gateway.
 The voice gateway will interact as a voice browser, saying the output of the VoiceXML application and waiting for user inputs.
 It’ll use the internet to access the VoiceXML application, that is deployed in a Glassfish V2 UR2 application server for dynamic content generation.
 The database used to store user information and hotel reservation is a MySQl 5.1 Community edition.

-The Glassfish server recieves the voice gateway http requests, query the MySQL database and returns a web page with the requested information in VoiceXML syntax.
+The Glassfish server receives the voice gateway http requests, query the MySQL database and returns a web page with the requested information in VoiceXML syntax.
 Normally it’ll be a form with some input fields that must be filed by the user.
 The voice gateway then asks for user input and, once it’s finished, the information is sent back to the Glassfish server as a HTTP GET or POST.

-In the Glassfish side, we used the Java Server Pages technology with the Spring framework and iBATIS as the Data Mapper framework.
+In the Glassfish side, I used the Java Server Pages technology with the Spring framework and iBATIS as the Data Mapper framework.
 From Spring, we used SpringMVC for the MVC design pattern, SpringORM for Spring Dao pattern and the dependency injection pattern.

 The database ended looking up like this: